Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary black holes using normalising flows: Results

 For the effective inspiral spin distribution, our inferred population is significantly more asymmetric than the parametric distribution, with a positive skew.
 Our population models assume that \acp{BBH} with large negative effective inspiral spin can only be produced by the two dynamical channels, and we infer only a small fraction of mergers come from dynamical channels.
 Furthermore, our constraints on $\chib$ to low values mean that there is a narrower spread of $\chi_\mathrm{eff}$ for the dynamical channels, contributing to the lack of support for negative $\chi_{\mathrm{eff}}$ in our measurements.
-There is a general preference for positive $\chi_\mathrm{eff}$ in the data \citep[e.g.,][]{Miller:2020zox, Roulet:2021hcu, callisterWhoOrderedThat2021, theligoscientificcollaborationPopulationMergingCompact2022, edelmanCoverYourBasis2022, Adamcewicz:2023szp}.
+There is a general preference for positive $\chi_\mathrm{eff}$ in the data \citep[e.g.,][]{Miller:2020zox, Roulet:2021hcu, callisterWhoOrderedThat2021, theligoscientificcollaborationPopulationMergingCompact2022, Edelman:2022ydv, Adamcewicz:2023szp}.
 Recent work by \cite{Banagiri:2025dxo} find a positively skewed $\chi_\mathrm{eff}$ distribution, although the distribution is mostly contained to $\chi_\mathrm{eff}<0.4$.
-In comparison, we find the fraction of the population with $\chi_\mathrm{eff}>0.4$ to be $\highchibfrac\%$, compared to $\highchibfracparam\%$ for the parametric results from the default models used in the GWTC-3 population analysis.
+In comparison, we find the fraction of the population with $\chi_\mathrm{eff}>0.4$ to be $\highchibfrac\%$, compared to $\skewhighchibfracparam\%$ from the \texttt{skewnormal} mixture model from \cite{Banagiri:2025dxo}, and $\highchibfracparam\%$ for the parametric results from the default models used in the GWTC-3 population analysis \citep{theligoscientificcollaborationPopulationMergingCompact2022}.
 Our results show a larger preference for positive $\chi_\mathrm{eff}$, in contrast to these previous works.
+The \texttt{skewnormal} mixture model from \cite{Banagiri:2025dxo} allows for a subpopulation with high $\chi_{\mathrm{eff}}$, but the data do not strongly support such a feature.
+This suggests that the significant contribution from \acp{BBH} with $\chi_\mathrm{eff}>0.4$ that we infer could be driven by the strong astrophysical assumptions in our population models.
+However, our results are in agreement with these other works in that there is negligible support for a highly spinning subpopulation of \acp{BBH}, with our results finding that $99\%$ of the inferred population has $\chi_{\mathrm{eff}}<\upperchieffpercentile$.
+These comparisons between population models highlight the usefulness of models with different strengths of astrophysical assumptions in understanding what drives the shape of our inferred population in different regions of parameter space.

 The redshift distribution varies the least between formation channels, and looks the most similar to the parametric result.
 The parametric distribution is cut off at $z=1.35$ as our \ac{GW} measurements are not strongly constrained beyond this range.
 Our result has a shallower redshift evolution than the parametric model.
 With measurements of \acp{GW} past $z>2$, measuring the peak of the redshift distribution and the rate evolution at higher redshifts could help distinguish between different formation channels.